Ash's mother. She runs a family restaurant named Pallet House.

 - Named by the Adaptation: She's given the surname Grimm.

-- Never Mess with Granny: Despite her old age, she's part of the Elite Four.
+- Never Mess with Granny: Despite her old age, she's part of the Elite Four, and Bruno mentions to have taught her how to do a headlock.
 She's revealed to be an actual granny in the Ghosts of Maiden's Peak Interlude.

 - Our Ghosts Are Different: Her brother Tony died at the Drowning Woods and then reincarnated as a Gastly, so she chose to capture all the dangerous Ghost-types on that forest and become the best Ghost-type trainer to honor him.